Review of Long-Range Day-Night IP Camera Systems

 We can “identify” if the person we see is a man or women (based on how they are dressed), at a distance of about half a mile (977 m).
 All this is during the day.
 At night the IR-illuminator has a range of 500 m.

 A very nice feature of this camera is that the IP video for both the thermal and optical camera is on a single network connection, with two separate streams.
-This thermal-optical camera system sells for about $18,000.
+The price for thermal-optical camera systems varies from $22,000 to $25,000 based on the thermal lens required.

 Custom Long Range PTZ Cameras